spacemanspiff/uLoader/readme.txt

 Features:
 ---------

+- Support for Cover commands in dip_plugin and ehcmodule. cIOS 249 support are removed in uLoader-

+- Support 16:9 and screensaver added

+- Added alternative menu from game configuration to select BCA mode: From Disc (read it from 0x100 offset), From Database (sd:/bca_database.txt) or Grab from Database (sd:/bca_database.txt -> to offset 0x100 in WBFS disc)

+- Added button (d. pad DOWN) to on/off the rumble.
+  Se añade boton (d. pad UP) to select 4 icons and 2 size for the pointer.

+- Support added to update uLoader from Internet (Enter in Menu HOME)

 - Support for DVD USB Devices: It can run only DVD backups from .iso (original don't work because DVD drivers don´t support the Wii format).
 Remember you must insert a DVD